jundalisay/spblist/content/en/material/principles/part-2/chapter-01.md

 Traditional Name | Air | Spacetime
 Substance | Sost | Black Holes
-Medium | Most | Span (Distance, Timespan, Speed) Quanta | Qost | Graviton
+Medium | Most | Span (Distance, Timespan, Speed) Quanta | Qost / Qots | Graviton

-It is purely kinetic energy and has no static forms.
-Rather, the static forms of spacetime manifest as the lower layers.
+It is purely kinetic energy and has no static forms*.
+Rather, the relatively static forms of spacetime manifest as the lower layers.
 - Parts that have low kinetic energy manifest as empty space or a vacuum.

+{{< m m="*The static forms in the nucleon of an atom are made up of the Material Layer and not of Spacetime." >}}

 The spatial layer leads to spacetime and sets the speed of light, since it is superior to the the 3 lower Layers of:
 - Electromagnetism